tbriot/test-transcription-services/README.md

     - $0.01020 / min up to 5M min
     - much more expensive than OpenAI Audio API!
 4 times more expensive!
 But offers more capabilities.
     - $1 gives you ~ 40 min of transcription

+## Nova model on Amazon Bedrock
+- Not meant for speech-to-text

+## Deepgram
+- support open-source Whisper models
+- provide their own speech-to-text models: Nova (should not be confused with AWS new LLM models serie)
+- cheaper than OpenAI Whisper:
+  - $0.0043/min for Nova 2 models
+  - $0.0048/min for Whisper Large model (20% cheaper than openai's API)
+  - $0.0035/min for Whisper Base model (40% cheaper than openai's API)
+  - Pricing gets even lower with optional yearly plans
+- BUT their terms of service states they have the right to use your data to train their models.